15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 3. Shopping addiction

-Shopping addiction, also known as compulsive buying disorder, is a behavioral addiction characterized by an excessive and uncontrollable urge to buy things, often leading to financial problems, debt, and emotional distress.
-According to Koran et al.’s study, the estimated point prevalence of compulsive buying among respondents was 5.8% (by gender: 6.0% for women, 5.5% for men).
+Shopping addiction, also known as compulsive buying disorder, is a behavioral addiction characterized by an excessive and uncontrollable urge to buy things, leading to financial problems, debt, and emotional distress.
+According to Koran, L. M.’s 2006 study, ‘Estimated prevalence of compulsive buying behavior in the United States.’, the estimated point prevalence of compulsive buying among respondents was 5.8% (by gender: 6.0% for women, 5.5% for men).
 The gender-adjusted prevalence rate was 5.8%.

 Online shopping addiction treatment involves addressing the underlying causes of excessive online shopping and developing strategies to manage triggers and emotions.